HPE-Legobricks/cal-eStore/README.md

 developed and fine-tuned the Global Agile Software Delivery Model to guide our project teams’ delivery of projects using Agile delivery models.
 At its core our global Agile software delivery model is based on the Agile manifesto, principles, and the scrum delivery model.
-We have attached our [Agile Delivery Model](./Contributing Documents/A.1_Agile Scrum Process.pdf)
+We have attached our [Agile Delivery Model](./Contributing Documents/A.1_Agile Scrum Process.pdf).

 ### (k) Multiple Device and Responsive Design